rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-mavonEditor](https://github.com/hinesboy/mavonEditor) - A markdown editor based on Vue that supports a variety of personalized features.
 - [vue-simple-markdown](https://github.com/Vivify-Ideas/vue-simple-markdown) - A Simple and Highspeed Markdown Parser for Vue.
 - [vue-simplemde](https://github.com/F-loat/vue-simplemde) - A wrapper around [simplemde](https://github.com/sparksuite/simplemde-markdown-editor).
 Delightful editing for beginners and experts alike.
 Features built-in autosaving and spell checking.
+- [@f3ve/vue-markdown-it](https://github.com/f3ve/vue-markdown-it) - A markdown-it component for Vue3.
+Easy to use and fully typed

 ## PDF